srikanth-josyula/springboot-docker-compose/README.md

 # Sample SpringBoot Docker Compose Example

+# NOTE:
+<b>With Docker version v20.10, and later, Docker Compose has been integrated as a Docker plugin and no longer requires the dash (`docker-compose`).
+Instead, the correct command syntax is: `docker compose`.
+This is the new and recommended syntax, where the compose part is a sub-command of docker, so there is no dash between docker and compose.</b>

 ## Docket Compose Guide
 * Docker Compose is a tool designed for defining and running multi-container Docker applications.
 * With Docker Compose, you can start, stop, and scale your entire application stack with just a few commands, streamlining both the development and deployment processes.